KrishnaKanth1618/Favihash/README.md

 # Favihash
 Favihash can  be used to find the favicon hash from the given favicon hash url and search for the favicon hash found on shodan to obtain Ip's.

+Requirements:
+This script requires shodan premium account.

+Usage:
+1.Clone the repository from using git clone
+2.Provide executable permissions for the bash script 3.Before running the bash script run shodan init <api_key>